Frequently asked questions

 Why is a dedicated facility so important?

 Most food manufacturers either share their facility in order to reduce costs, or they simply hire another facility to make the food for them.
 We built our own facility, so we know it is clean as a whistle – and we keep it that way.
 We aren’t “hoping” that things will be ok and our co-packer cleans the equipment properly.
 We built it clean and we keep it clean.
-Because, in the end, there is no point leaving peanuts out of the ingredients list, if in the end, the product “May Contain Peanuts”.
+There is no point leaving peanuts out of the ingredients list if, in the end, the product “May Contain Peanuts”.
 A dedicated facility means this: no allergens in = no allergens out.

 - Seafood (Fish, Crustaceans and Shellfish)

 Why are FreeYumm cookies and bars individually wrapped?